Generative model for reciprocity and community detection in networks: Results

-\paragraph*{Edge prediction} We test the algorithms' ability in edge prediction tasks, specifically conditional and regular edge prediction.
-As we can see from Fig. \ref{fig:AUCsyn}, our model outperforms the others in conditional edge prediction, showing that it is able to efficiently exploit the additional information about the existence of the opposite edge.
-The performance gap increases with $\eta$, as for high values the reciprocity plays a bigger role in edge formation.
-In the opposite scenario of low $\eta$, the impact of reciprocity becomes negligible compared to community structure, and in this case we recover the same results as for the other algorithms.
+\paragraph*{Edge prediction} We test the algorithms' ability in edge prediction tasks, in both cases of conditional and regular edge prediction.
+As we can see from \Cref{fig:AUCsyn}, our model outperforms the others in conditional edge prediction, showing that it is able to efficiently exploit the additional information about the existence of the opposite edge.
+The performance gap between different approaches increases with $\eta$, as for high values of $\eta$, the reciprocity plays a bigger role in edge formation.
+In the opposite scenario of low $\eta$, the impact of reciprocity becomes negligible compared to community structure, and in this case we reproduce the same results as for the other algorithms.
 This is expected as our model infers small values of $\eta$ in this case, thus in practice reducing to a conditional independent model as the others.
-Performance in terms of regular edge prediction is comparable to the other algorithms for small $\eta$, while it drops for intermediate values and then increases again as $\eta$ grows. \mtrep \text{} and \mtrepnc \text{} are very robust in terms of conditional edge predictions as we vary the fraction of nodes with overlapping community membership and the average degree, while fixing $\eta=0.5$.
-Indeed, their performances are significantly better than that of the other algorithms and do not decrease with increasing overlapping communities and sparsity.
-Moreover, we find more stable results also in terms of regular edge prediction, where \mtrep \text{} and \mtrepnc \text{} have constant values across the different input parameters, outperforming other methods in critical ranges, e.g., small average degree or high overlap between communities.
-We leave details in Supplementary Information Sec. \ref{apx:synB}.
+Performance in terms of regular edge prediction is comparable to the other algorithms for small $\eta$, while it drops for intermediate values and then increases again as $\eta$ grows.

 These synthetic tests suggest that working with conditional probabilities results in more robust estimates of the probability that an edge exists if we have access to the edge in the opposite direction.
 Performance improvement is more significant when community structure is not the predominant mechanism in edge formation.

-For sake of completeness, we also validate the model on community detection tasks and observe good performance of \mtrep\text{} in recovering communities when reciprocity has intermediate or low level.
-Notice, however, that community detection is not the main focus of our model, as we expect the impact of communities in determining the likelihood of an edge to decrease as reciprocity increases, see Supplementary Information Sec. \ref{apx:community}.
-In fact, lower performance in community detection might signal the presence of other mechanisms for edge formation, like that played by reciprocity.
-Hence, perfect recovering of communities should not be expected in these cases.
+We leave more details in the \Cref{apx:synB}.

 To summarize results on synthetic networks, \mtrep \text{} is capable of suitably capturing the reciprocity values observed in a given network, while also retrieving hierarchical structures.
 Furthermore, \mtrep\text{} exploits the availability of extra information in performing edge prediction, by increased performance and robustness across various parameters' ranges.